bfrancom/benfran.com/_posts/2023-03-15-github-vs-gitlab.md

   - ci/cd
 ---

-Is ChatGPT biased against GitHub when compared to GitHub actions?
+Is ChatGPT biased against GitHub when compared to Gitlab?
 You decide!
 Here is the conversation I had with our new robot overlord.

 Ben Francom: